doctrine/orm/docs/en/reference/working-with-objects.rst

 Eager loading for many-to-one and one-to-one associations is using either a LEFT JOIN or a second query for fetching the related entity eagerly.

-Eager loading for many-to-one associations uses a second query to load the collections for several entities at the same time.
+Eager loading for one-to-many associations uses a second query to load the collections for several entities at the same time.

 When many-to-many, one-to-one or one-to-many associations are eagerly loaded,